Edwin S. Osborne: Biography

 Edwin S. Osborne was born in Bethany, Pennsylvania.
 He attended the public schools and the University of Northern Pennsylvania at Bethany.
 He graduated from the New York State and National Law School at Albany, New York, in 1860.
 He was admitted to the bar and practiced law in Wilkes-Barre, Pennsylvania.
-He entered the Union Army on August 30, 1862, as captain of Company F, One Hundred and Forty-ninth Regiment, Pennsylvania Volunteer Infantry.
+He entered the Union Army on August 30, 1862, as captain of Company F of the 149th Pennsylvania Infantry Regiment.
 He was promoted to major of that regiment on February 25, 1865, and served until honorably discharged on July 25, 1865.

 He was appointed by Governor John W. Geary as major general of the National Guard, Third Division, of Pennsylvania in 1870.
 He served as commander of the Department of Pennsylvania in the Grand Army of the Republic in 1883.

 Osborne elected as a Republican to the Forty-ninth, Fiftieth, and Fifty-first Congresses.
 He was not a candidate for renomination in 1890.
 He was a delegate to the 1888 Republican National Convention.
 He resumed the practice of law in Wilkes-Barre.
 In 1898 he moved to Washington, D.C., and lived in retirement until his death on January 1, 1900.
 Interment in Arlington National Cemetery.